juan-carlos-correa/isomorphic-strings/README.md

 npm run test
 ```

-✅ Make sure your implementation is in `src/main.mjs` and your tests in `test/main.test.js`.
+✅ Make sure your implementation is in `src/main.mjs` and your tests in `src/main.test.js`.

-Happy coding! 🚀